 I’ve always loved this beautiful story.
 Rebekah comforted Isaac in a way no one else could do.
 That’s how God designed you: to provide His comfort to your husband through your love and respect.

 Life is hard for your husband, as you well know.
 He faces enormous pressures at work, in relationships, and inside his heart.
 When I watched the movie “American Sniper,” I was deeply moved by how much the husband valued his wife’s comfort after facing fierce battles.
 My husband isn’t in a literal war-zone every day, but he certainly faces ordinary battles on a regular basis.
 They wear him down, sap his strength, and dim his hope.
 My role is to comfort him and give him relief from the grind of life.

-Listen to this quote from The Best Advice I Ever Got on Marriage, one of the books in the giveaway below!
+Listen to this quote from The Best Advice I Ever Got on Marriage,

 God did not give me my spouse as part of the grind; rather, [my wife] and I are going through the grinder of life together.
 In the same way, you do not have to choose between life and a spouse.
 You can enjoy life with your spouse in the midst of the grind: “Enjoy life with your wife, whom you love, all the days of this meaningless life that God has given you under the sun (Eccl.
 9:9).”

 How can you comfort him in his suffering, and help him enjoy life in the midst of the grind?
 Here are three ways I’m comforting my husband in his struggles: